Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Extended Discussions

 \subsection{PE v.s. latitude/longitude values or no location information}

-In this section, we elaborate on our experiment with different usage of location information.
-Similar to Section \ref{sec:disc_spatial_data}, we train and test our models with three different settings: using no location information, using latitude/longitude values or using positional encodings.
-For the stacked model, we first train the LR, RF and U-Net using these different settings, before training the stacked model using the corresponding LR, RF and U-Net outputs.
+In this section, we elaborate on our experiment with different uses of location information.
+Similar to Section \ref{sec:disc_spatial_data}, we train and test our models with three different settings: using no location information, using latitude/longitude values, or using positional encodings.
+For the stacked model, we first train the LR, RF, and U-Net using these different settings before training the stacked model using the corresponding LR, RF, and U-Net outputs.
 Table \ref{table:precip_lat_lon_test_all} summarizes test performance for precipitation regression with these three settings of using location information.
-For Linear regression, we observe that having latitude/longitude values or adding PE features does not improve its performance.
-One interesting result is that adding PE for the LR degraded its performance, which may due to that the PE features are non-linear transformations of latitude and longitude values, which is hard to fit with a linear model.
-For the RF, U-Net and the stacked model, we observe that adding PE improves their performance with significance, i.e. having at least one standard error smaller MSE.
-For the U-Net, using latitude/longitude values yields worse overall performance compared to using no location information, potentially due to that the latitude/longitude values are discrete values, whereas the PE values are smooth across space.
-Figure \ref{fig:lat_lon_test_precip_ncep} shows the test $R^2$ heatmaps for LR, U-Net, RF and stacked model under these three settings for precipitation regression.
+For linear regression, we observe that having latitude/longitude values or adding PE features does not improve its performance.
+One interesting result is that adding PE for the LR degraded its performance, which may be due to the fact that the PE features are non-linear transformations of latitude and longitude values, which is hard to fit with a linear model.
+For the RF, U-Net, and the stacked model, we observe that adding PE improves their performance with significance, i.e. having at least one standard error smaller MSE.
+For the U-Net, using latitude/longitude values yields worse overall performance compared to using no location information.
+Figure \ref{fig:lat_lon_test_precip_ncep} shows the test $R^2$ heatmaps for LR, U-Net, RF, and stacked model under these three settings for precipitation regression.
 We observe that adding PE features not only improves performance for the U-Net and RF, the stacked model's performance also improves from having better predictions from the U-Net and RF.